WLVI: WB affiliation and Tribune Company ownership

 In November 1993, Gannett sold the station to the Tribune Company's broadcasting division, which was finalized in early 1994.
-The day before the sale had been announced, Tribune had revealed the creation of WB Television Network, of which WLVI was announced as an affiliate; the network launched January 11, 1995.
+The day before the sale had been announced, Tribune had revealed the creation of The WB Television Network, of which WLVI was announced as an affiliate; the network launched January 11, 1995.
 The station also served as the default WB affiliate for Providence, Rhode Island—where WLVI had been available on cable for decades—until WLWC signed on in 1997, remaining on Providence's cable system as late as 2003.
 WLVI's newscasts continued to air on Rhode Island cable as late as 2012.

 The station briefly went off the air in August 1998, when a crane that was erecting a nearby studio-to-transmitter link (STL) tower collapsed onto WLVI's studio building.
 Though no one was injured and the damage was confined to the station's office spaces, the incident resulted in several hundred thousand dollars' worth of damage.
 The station used a satellite truck for a network programming downlink and studio space at WCVB-TV (channel 5)'s facilities in Needham for its 10 p.m. newscast.

 In the late 1990s, WLVI twice attempted to court rights to be the flagship station of the Boston Red Sox.
 A proposal was put together and initially agreed with Kevin Dunn, who headed a $67 million bid, but investors pulled out, and the Red Sox ended up spending three seasons on WABU (channel 68).
 Three years later, Kevin Dunn was successful in obtaining the rights through a company known as JCS on a two-year contract.
 However, the JCS partnership ended in financial failure, and WFXT displaced JCS and WLVI after just one year when JCS could not come up with the full 1999 rights payment.

-In the Early 2000s, the station became the home of the New England Revolution starting with the Team's 2001 season, but later lost the rights for the team's telecasts to WSBK during the team's 2006 season.
+In the 2000s through 2006, WLVI broadcast New England Revolution soccer games.